Good Monday morning.

 “Joel Greenberg associate Keith Ingersoll to plead guilty of defrauding investor of millions” via Martin E. Comas of the Orlando Sentinel — Ingersoll, a former associate of Greenberg, has agreed to plead guilty in federal court to charges that he took part in a real estate scheme that defrauded an investor of millions of dollars.
 According to his signed plea deal with federal prosecutors, Ingersoll made more than $9.6 million in bilking the local investor.
 He faces more than 20 years in federal prison.
 Ingersoll on Wednesday agreed to plead guilty to two charges of conspiracy to commit wire fraud, one charge of wire fraud, one charge of attempted wire fraud, and a charge of aggravated identity theft.
 A hearing is scheduled for Tuesday before U.S. Magistrate Judge Embry Kidd in the Federal Courthouse in downtown Orlando.

-"Trulieve opens new medical cannabis dispensary in Land o’ Lakes” via Florida Politics — Trulieve has announced the opening of a new medical cannabis dispensary in Land o’ Lakes and will be celebrating the new location with festivities and special deals on Saturday.
+“Trulieve opens new medical cannabis dispensary in Land o’ Lakes” via Florida Politics — Trulieve has announced the opening of a new medical cannabis dispensary in Land o’ Lakes and will be celebrating the new location with festivities and special deals on Saturday.
 Trulieve will be hosting grand opening festivities throughout the day at the new dispensary, including partner giveaways, music, food trucks, deals and specials, and all registered patients will receive a 25% discount.
-“Trulieve is proud to continue being at the forefront of expanding access to medical marijuana for Florida’s patient population,” Trulieve CEO Kim Rivers dijo.
+“Trulieve is proud to continue being at the forefront of expanding access to medical marijuana for Florida’s patient population,” Trulieve CEO Kim Rivers said.

 — LOCAL: SW.
 FL —